-When soil crust and underneath layers get crushed by vehicles, it can change many factors about that area.
+When soil crusts and the layers beneath them get crushed by vehicles it can cause many changes to the surrounding area.
 Water and roots may no longer be able to penetrate the packed soil, preventing plants from growing there.
 Desert soils are made up of a algae, lichen, chemicals, minerals, and soil crusts that took thousands of years to find the perfect balance.
 This balance supports life in the desert and prevents erosion.
-Without the root systems of plants and other organic soil material to keep the soil in place, the soil will erode as a faster rate and blowing particles can reduced air quality.
+Without the root systems of plants and other organic soil material to keep the soil in place, the soil will erode at a faster rate and blowing particles can reduce air quality.

 Tire tracks also affect the hydrology of the soil.
 The ruts and smoothed surface increase the speed at which water will runoff, which can increase erosion.
-It also may change the overall direction, preventing water from reaching areas it previously did or causing increased erosion in new areas.
+These changes can even shift the overall direction of water runoff, preventing water from reaching areas it previously did and possibly increasing erosion in new areas.

 Death Valley is a park that is over 91% federally designated wilderness.
 This area of non-mechanized travel begins in most places, just 50 feet from the designated roads.
 This means when driving a vehicle or riding a bicycle, you must stay on the paved and dirt roads and park adjacent to the road, on the shoulder.

 The Wilderness Act of 1964 established the National Wilderness Preservation System “In order to assure that an increasing population, accompanied by expanding settlement and growing mechanization, does not occupy and modify all areas within the United States and its possessions, leaving no lands designated for preservation and protection in their natural condition.”
 Keeping vehicles and tire tracks out of wilderness areas is essential for preserving these wild spaces.